Tom Coleman in Walla Walla, Wa. Slip, Glaze and Fire September 8-13th, 2019 (50% deposit)

 Lodging is close by.
 We recommend staying at an Air BnB.
 We've had several participants find great places to stay at an excellent price by searching with the Air BnB.

 Our Workshops fill quickly.
-If you need to cancel you're registration you can do so with a full refund up to 30 days prior to the workshop start date.
-Any cancelation occurring less than 30 days prior to the start date can not be refunded.
-Plans and arrangements for the workshop have started and the funds are being utilized for the workshop 30 days prior to the start date.
+If you need to cancel you're registration you can do so with a full refund up to 30 days before the workshop start date.
+Any cancelation occurring less than 30 days before the start of the workshop will not be refunded.
+Plans and arrangements for the workshop have started and the funds are being utilized for the workshop 30 days before the start of the workshop.